-The price difference between this model and the S5 Max isn’t significant, but the latter has a better mopping system that will cover a larger area with better precision.
+The price difference between this model and the S5 Max isn’t significant, but the latter has a better mopping system capable of covering a larger area with better precision.

-Against the S6 MaxV, the S6 Pure is much cheaper, but it does not have the obstacle avoidance system and the electronic water tank of the latter.
+Against the S6 MaxV, the S6 Pure is much cheaper, but it does not have the latter’s obstacle avoidance system and the latter’s electronic water tank.

 With all of that said, the S6 Pure is still an excellent product that offers smart and efficient navigation, exceptional cleaning performance at a more attractive price point.